aaronblondeau/aaronblondeau_com/posts/may_2025/pocketbase_firebase_stuido.md

 Once the server has stopped, replace the contents of main.go with the code found here : [https://pocketbase.io/docs/go-overview/](https://pocketbase.io/docs/go-overview/)

-Then in a terminal window run
+Then in a terminal window run:

 ```
 go mod tidy
 ```

-In the terminal window that was running air, use up arrow followed by enter to re-run the air command.
+In the terminal window that was running air, hit the up key followed by enter to re-run the air command.

 ![Screenshot showing air re-starting and building PocketBase via main.go](/assets/images/firebase_studio_pocketbase_6.jpg)

 You'll notice that the output provides the PocketBase superuser setup url.
-This url, however, uses http://127.0.0.1:8090 as the host name.
+This url, however, uses http://127.0.0.1:8090 as the host name which you won't have access to.

 You'll need to replace the http://127.0.0.1:8090 with your project's public URL.
 To get this url, first click on the Firebase Studio icon in the left navigation bar.
 Then expand the "Backend Ports" section.